DabinLee09/idmT380/04-text-based-content-generation.md

 **Jenni Ai**
 - Prompt based Writing generator
-- Reference finding technology
+- Find related reference itself and use it for the writing and provide premier in link and APA format.
+- By using prompt users can get a idea of reference, content structure and insperation.
-- Wenerate the essay sentance by sentance
+- Generate the essay sentance by sentance

 ### Evaluation of Tools